piyushkumar96/dynamic-hyperledger-fabric-singlehost-usecase-implementation/README.md

 # dynamic-hyperledger-fabric-singlehost

-## This repository contains scripts to spawn the dynamic hyperledger fabric network on single host (dockers) with an usecase example of **BANKCONSORTIUMBCNET**.
+## This repository contains scripts to spawn the dynamic hyperledger fabric network in single host environment on local as well as cloud (AWS.
+AZURE etc.).
+Explain  with the help of an usecase **BANKCONSORTIUMBCNET**.

 **In This Blockchain Network UseCase :-**